codebar/code-brighton/examples/Instructions.md

 Brighton is considered the Silicon valley of the UK.
 So who are the people who've put Brighton on the digital map?
 The Persona starter template lets you create a profile page for your favourite persona.
 Find out something about them and a get a photo from the web.

 ### The quirky side of Brighton
 There are some very interesting things about Brighton that be revealed here.
 Dig out some interesting ones.
-Take a look out at the [BN1 Boardgame](http://www.worldofbeardandpog.co.uk/Bedsitgames/bn13rd.html) for inspiration.
+Take a look at the [BN1 Boardgame](http://www.worldofbeardandpog.co.uk/Bedsitgames/bn13rd.html) for inspiration.
 Use any of the starter templates to help you show people what an amazing and quirky place Brighton is.

 ### Brighton Digital Festival Events
-Can you provide a useful signposting or profiling page for one of the digital events happenning this September?
-Use any of the starter templates to help promote an event.
+Can you provide a useful signposting or profiling page for one of the digital events happening this September at the [Brighton Digital Festival?](http://brightondigitalfestival.co.uk/) Use any of the starter templates to help promote an event.

 ### Brighton Digital Festival Event Hosts
 Who are the people behind the events?
 What motivates them to do it and what kind of people come to them?
-The diversity template might be useful if you want to show some statistics or facts.
+The factual template might be useful if you want to show some statistics or facts.

 ### Codebar Hosts and Sponsors
 Lets thank them by sharing some interesting things about them and what they do.
 Perhaps an interview or a photowall with all their quirky interiors (people rarely see this).
 You can choose one of the templates to start on this.